ucum-org/ucum/.github/ISSUE_TEMPLATE/errors.md

 ---
 name: Errors
-about: Report typographical errors or other issues within UCUM specification, documentation, or website.
+about: Report typographical errors or other issues of an administrative nature within UCUM specification, documentation, or website.
 title:
 labels: ''
 assignees: ''